mukhammad-irmatov/expense-tracker/README.md

 ## Expense Tracker

-A simple image hosting application written in Django Rest Framework.
+A simple expense tracker project written in Django Rest Framework.

 This project is primarily used to demonstrate how to deploy Django to Google Cloud Platform.